Atanu-P/bill-generator/README.md

 # Bill Generator API

 NodeJS (Express) based Backend API server for the Bill-generator app, this is a REST API to create, fetch, update, delete & generate PDFs for bills.
-Server calculate selling prices and total amount based on input quantity & price of product while bill creation and save it to database.
+Server calculates selling prices and total amount based on input quantity & price of product while bill creation and saves it to the database.

 - [List of Routes](#routes)
 - [Installation and Setup](#Installation-and-Setup)